Best Spray Paint For Plastic Outdoor Furniture Revealed

 There they are, my spray painted plastic Adirondack chairs when I first painted them, and what they look like now.

-Clearly you can see that the blue one held up quite nicely and the green one faded quite a bit.
+You can see that the blue one held up beautifully but the green one faded quite a bit.

-Just to give you some background info, I live in sunny Southern California and keep these chairs outside where they endure a lot of sunshine.
+Just to give you some background info, I live in sunny Southern California and keep these chairs outside where they endure a lot of sunshine and some rain.

 So why did one fade and not the other?

-Well I used 2 different types of Rust-Oleum spray paint and one did a much better job.
+Here's what I found: I used two different types of Rust-Oleum Painter's Touch spray paint on my chairs, and one definitely did a much better job.

-So the answer to the burning question, "Can you spray paint plastic outdoor chairs?" is YES!
+So the answer to the burning question - "Can you spray paint plastic outdoor chairs?" - is a solid YES!

 Frequently Asked Questions - Spray Painted Plastic Chairs